w3c/wai-media-guide/description.md

 If the descriptions fit in the spaces _(as described in @@ above)_, you need to develop a separate audio file.
 This requires skills and software for audio recording and video editing.
 Depending on the player that you are using, you might need video software to regenerate the video.

 The process to develop a separate audio file is basically:
 1. Write out the descriptions.
-See [Tips for Describing - Writing below](http://@@).
+See [Tips for Writing Descriptions below](#writing).
 2. Record the descriptions.
-See [Tips for Describing - Recording below](http://@@).
+See [Tips for Recording Descriptions below](#recording).
 3. Create a new audio file by combining the original audio and the new description audio.
-See [Tips for Describing – Combining Audio Files below](http://@@).
+See [Tips for Combining Audio Files below](#combining).
 4. Provide the file(s):
 * _**If**_ your player uses separate video and audio tracks,<br>you're done.
 * _**If**_ your player uses a single video file that includes the audio,<br>generate the new described video with the audio file that you just created.